bitterjug/kashana/docs/elm-notes.rst

   - IT was just bloody Vimium stealing the escape key.
 Create exclusion rule for it.

-- There is a state machine problem with escape to reset a field.
+- [x] There is a state machine problem with escape to reset a field.
 If you edit a field and press escape it puts back the initial value, and renders as H2 again, but the colour stays orange as if pending results of the save which we didn't actually do.
 So something's not being reset properly.
 I suspect the problem is that: on Blur does latch which sets saving to true whether or not the value has changed.
 But the effect to do a save, which does Saved only gets executed if the value has changed.
 In fact at the moment the Field component has two ways to trigger Latch (onBlur and onKeydown 13) but no way to trigger Saved and set saving = False.
 To do that the client has to call its Field.saved function.

+  Fixed by moving the logic to test if a field value has changed back inside the Field module, where we now only set `saving=True`	if the value changed.
+  This has several nice-feeling side-effects on the coupling as the parent no longer needs to know the details of Fiels's Msg type.
+Or of the fields inside its model record.
+Win win!

+- [ ] At present I call the Saved updater on all fields of a Result when the (Fake) server confirms it has saved the value successfully.
+This _might_ be necessary ??
+But I think we ought really to only be doing the Field.Msg.Saved update on the field from which the save Cmd originated.

 - [ ] The top level wiring applies all changes to results to all elements of the results list.
 That needs to be fixed to treat individual elements